ItaloPussi/simpleProjectsJS/listMe/readme.md

 <p>After that you'll need to deploy the application on a private server.
 For instance: netlify connected with your Github accont.</p>

 <h2 id="functionalities">Functionalities</h2>
-    - Create a task and choose between 8 possibilities;
+- Create a task and choose between 8 possibilities; <br>
-    - Choose the recurrence of your task: Only, Daily, Weekly, Monthly and weekdays;
+- Choose the recurrence of your task: Only, Daily, Weekly, Monthly and weekdays;<br>
 - With the special dynamic type you can define how long your task will last (in days), in addition to the current day of the same.
-To use it, fill in the "Dynamic" option, in addition to placing a dollar sign ($) somewhere on the task to identify the day;
+To use it, fill in the "Dynamic" option, in addition to placing a dollar sign ($) somewhere on the task to identify the day;<br>
 - Do you want to plan your next week now?
-Simply schedule the initial display day;
+Simply schedule the initial display day;<br>
-    - Filter existing tasks according to their type;
+- Filter existing tasks according to their type; <br>
-    - Take an automatic screenshot of completed tasks of your day;
+- Take an automatic screenshot of completed tasks of your day;<br>
 - Connect the project to firebase and access your tasks from anywhere.
 Don't wanna do that?
-Just continue to save your tasks locally;
+Just continue to save your tasks locally;<br>
-    - Dark and Light mode!
+- Dark and Light mode!<br>

 <h2 id="technologys">Techonologys</h2>
 <ul>